yonatanlou/QumranNLP/README.md

 Tasks:
-1. Check is 'יראל' is a mistake.
-2. Clustering baseline: Split the corpus into sentences (100 words per sentence), cluster with each one of the proposed methods (trigrams, starr, bert), get dasgupta score.
+1. Clustering baseline: Split the corpus into sentences (100 words per sentence), cluster with each one of the proposed methods (trigrams, starr, bert), get Dasgupta score.
+V
+2. Implementing GNN for getting better scores.
+3. Compare the results from the baseline and the GNN.
+4. Guide on how to use your own data (not Qumran).
+5. Medium posts (unsupervised clustering).

+More optional things to consider:
+1. More open questions from Jonathan:
+Clustering of Serech Hayachad (חוקים, שירה וכו) Clustering for CD.
+Check if there different מזמורים in Hodayot.
+Is Temple Scroll is sectarian?
+Compare Instruction and Mysteries.
+Compare pesharim and catena florilegium.